telerik/reporting-docs/knowledge-base/number-in-the-cell-is-formatted-as-text-or-preceded-by-an-apostrophe.md

 ---
-title: How to Avoid Warning in Excel The number in the cell is formatted as text or preceded by an apostrophe
+title: How to Avoid Warning in Excel - The number in the cell is formatted as text or preceded by an apostrophe
-description: The number in the cell is formatted as text or preceded by an apostrophe warning appears in Excel might appear if you exported integer values which are indicated as String
+description: The number in the cell is formatted as text or preceded by an apostrophe.
+This warning might appear in Excel if you exported integer values which are indicated as String
 type: how-to
 page_title: The number in the cell is formatted as text or preceded by an apostrophe.
 slug: number-in-the-cell-is-formatted-as-text-or-preceded-by-an-apostrophe